 oday’s modern marketing strategies follow an omni-channel approach to engaging with guests.
-As a marketing channel, SMS is proven to drive results, especially when brands target their most engaged guests on their mobile device with timely and personalized messages.
+As a marketing channel, SMS marketing is proven to drive results, especially when brands target their most engaged guests on their mobile device with timely and personalized messages.

 Why?
 On average, SMS open rates are as high as 98% and replies are received within 90 seconds.